List of content you will read in this article:

 Conclusion

 In this article, we have covered the easiest and most effective procedure on how to upgrade CentOS 7 to 8.
-As we have mentioned previously, CentOS 8 was released and consisted of multiple features and newly developed software support.
+As we have mentioned previously, CentOS 8 was released and consists of multiple features and newly developed software support.
+If you're managing a CentOS server, these updates are essential for keeping your system secure and optimized for performance.

 People also read: